How to Make a Press Kit in 8 Steps (+ Template & Examples)

 While there are no set rules on what a media kit should and shouldn’t have, what’s most important is that it’s informative and helpful to interested journalists and readers.
 While the basics above are essential, you can go the extra mile and add more details you want journalists and the world to know about your business and what makes it unique.

-Whether it’s a list of your business’ awards or instructional videos, here are a few additional details you can add to make your press kit stand out:
+Here are some more additional details you can add to help your press kit stand out:

 - List of awards and recognition: If your business has noteworthy awards, devote a section of your kit to a list of your awards and accolades.

-- Testimonials from customers or clients: Testimonials aren’t just a sales tactic; they’re a powerful addition to your media kit too.
+- Testimonials from customers or clients: Testimonials boost your business’ credibility.
 If you use testimonials, include names and photos of those who provided the testimonial (be sure to get their permission in advance).

 - Case studies: In the same vein as testimonials, you can include a few case studies in your document.
-Case studies can better illustrate to journalists how your product or service is used in the real world, especially if you have an original product.
+Case studies can better illustrate to journalists how your product or service is used in the real world.
 Be sure to keep your case studies short, clear, and succinct.

-- Product guide: For businesses that develop or sell a unique product, including a product guide is an excellent idea.
-Your product guide may include technical specifications, dimensions, capabilities, and other information relevant to people within your target audience.
+- Product guide: For businesses that develop or sell a unique product, a product guide is a helpful addition to your press kit.
+It can include technical specifications, dimensions, capabilities, and other information relevant to people within your target audience.

 - List of clients: If you are in a client-centric business, include a client list (unless your company has policies against it).
 This list of clients can help journalists and others know what types and sizes of businesses you work with.
 Again, always get your client’s approval before including their name in public materials.

 - Interviews: Journalists may be interested in interviewing company leadership or founders.
 If there are existing video, audio, or print interviews, include links to these in the media kit.
-Doing so informs journalists about previous interviews and may inspire additional press coverage.
+Doing so can inspire additional press coverage from journalists.

 - List of patents: Depending on the nature of your business, you may have several patents.
 Patents set you and your business ahead of the competition and can be an important addition to a media kit.

 - Product sample: Including product samples is a strong addition to any media kit.
 Obviously, if you have a physical product and a digital press kit, your options are limited.
-There are ways, however, to give reporters a feel for some products and services.
-Videos can help.
-Guest logins to a web app, for example, may be an option for some businesses.
-Likewise, if it’s practical, you can include a form for journalists to request a sample of your product for their stories.
+Alternatives to these are videos or guest logins to a web app.
+Or, you can also add a form where journalists can request a sample.

-- Advertising collateral: You can also link to PDFs or electronic versions of your company newsletter, flyer, landing pages, or other marketing materials.
+- Advertising collateral: You can also link to PDFs or electronic versions of your company newsletter, fliers, landing pages, or other marketing materials.

 - Customer or audience demographics: Devote a few paragraphs to discuss details about your company’s customers or audience.
 If you have the data, you can also include charts and graphs about your customers’ demographics, characteristics, and behaviors.